SAP-samples/teched2025-DT266/exercises/ex03/README.md

 <kbd> <img src="images/SecondSave.png" alt="Second Save Attempt" width="90%"> </kbd>

- This time the changes get saved successfully - the error in the validation has been mitigated: The Airline Name has been modified to "Teched 2025".
+ This time the changes get saved successfully - the error in the validation has been mitigated: The Airline Name has been modified to "My Airline".

   <kbd> <img src="images/Fiori_OP_CurrencyCodeDefault.png" alt="Second new Error" width="90%"> </kbd>